 Before the development of the freeway system, the main mode of transportation on Puget Sound was a series of privately owned ferries collectively known as the ‘Mosquito Fleet‘.
 The community of Fragaria was built at this time around a ferry stop that served the farmers and families of Kitsap County in Washington State.
 The famed steamship ‘Virginia V‘ harbored at Fragaria at this time and a small community of tiny cabins were built around what was then the ticket/post office and general store.
 Most of the houses were built on piers to take advantage of the terrain, known as ‘stilt houses’ Fragaria is one of a handful of remaining communities around Puget Sound built with this method.

-Guest post by Joel Lee.
+This is guest post by Joel Lee.

 We stumbled on this area almost by accident as our search for property near our home in Seattle led us on weekend excursions driving through the countryside.
 With our very limited budget we knew we were going to have to think creatively and work hard for whatever we found so we started our search with very open minds.
 We were imaging a secluded parcel of land somewhere that we could park our vintage travel trailer, or maybe an old barn or industrial building we could convert into some sort of a loft.